ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 Upon receipt of this challenge, a client uses the message and keys in the issuance protocol indicated by the token_type.
 If the TokenChallenge has a token_type the client does not recognize or support, it MUST NOT parse or respond to the challenge.
+If the TokenChallenge contains a non-empty origin_info field, the client SHOULD validate that the name of the origin that issued the authentication challenge is included in the list of origin names.
+Clients MAY have further restrictions and requirements around validating when a challenge is considered acceptable or valid.

-Note that it is possible for the WWW-Authenticate header to include multiple challenges, in order to allow the Client to fetch a batch of multiple tokens for future use.
+Note that it is possible for the WWW-Authenticate header to include multiple challenges, in order to allow the client to fetch a batch of multiple tokens for future use.

 For example, the WWW-Authenticate header could look like this: